Hettinger County, North Dakota

 Hettinger County (/ˈhɛtɪŋɡər/ HET-ing-gər) is a county in the U.S. state of North Dakota.
 As of the 2020 census, the population was 2,489.
-Its county seat is Mott.
+The county seat is Mott and the largest city is New England.

-The city of Hettinger, North Dakota, is in nearby Adams County.
+The city of Hettinger, North Dakota is the seat of neighbouring Adams County, which lies directly to the south and was part of Hettinger County until 1907.

 History

 The Dakota Territory legislature created the county on March 9, 1883, with territory partitioned from Stark County.
 Its government was not organized at that time.
 The county name was chosen by territorial legislator Erastus A. Williams, to honor his father-in-law, Mathias K. Hettinger (1810-1890), who had been a banker and public figure in Freeport, Illinois.
-A settlement on the Cannonball River was selected as the county seat (Mott).
+Mott, on the Cannonball River, was selected as the county seat.

 The county boundaries were reduced in 1885 and 1887.
 The county was dissolved on November 3, 1896, but was re-created on May 24, 1901, by an action of the state supreme court.
 This re-creation slightly altered the county's boundaries, due to the redefinition of its boundary lines: a sliver of non-county area between 46°N latitude and the south boundary line of North Dakota was added; a sliver on the west boundary was lost when the definition of the line shifted from 103°W longitude to the survey line dividing Ranges 98 and 99 (to allow the county lines to be defined by federally-surveyed lines).

 Since the county's government was still unorganized, it was attached to Stark County for administrative and judicial purposes on March 10, 1903.

 On April 17, 1907, the southern half of the county was partitioned off to form Adams County.
 On April 19 the Hettinger County governmental organization was effected and the county was administratively detached from Stark County.